 Understand the difference to create a balance between High Code and Low-Code

 |Application Development Process||Incremental and iterative.
 Different phases of development are revisited as required.||Linear and predictive.
 Follows sequential flow of application development.|

-|Team Structure||Small teams with intermediate technology skills, good business knowledge and communication skills.
+|Team Structure||Small and agile teams with intermediate technology skills, good business knowledge and communication skills.
 Thin project management layer.||Large teams with strictly defined roles and technology skills.
 Well-defined project management layer.|

-|Productivity and Flexibility||High productivity and flexibility due to iterations, end-user interactions and use of predefined elements leading to faster turnaround time and low waste.||Low productivity and flexibility due to linear, rigid approach.
+|Productivity and Flexibility||High productivity and flexibility due to iterations, end-user interactions and use of predefined elements leading to faster turnaround time and low waste.||Lower productivity and flexibility due to linear, rigid approach.
 Exhibits wait times and waste at each stage, leading to high cycle times.|